shun60s/YOLO-spectrogram-darknet-clone/README.md

 ## train and test

 Please refer to learn4-bat.sh and test4-bat.sh.
-And also refer to learn5-bat.sh to add number of train and test size.
+And also refer to learn5-bat.sh to add number of train and test.